 - 1 tsp of fresh thyme leaves 2 sprigs

 Finely chop chives.

 To clean the asparagus: soak them a few minutes in ½ cup of baking soda, ½ cup of white vinegar and 2-3 liters of water.
-Bend one asparagus at the time, until the stem naturally brakes up.
+Bend one asparagus at the time, until the stem naturally breaks.
 Keep the top, that’s the totally edible part.

-Steam the tops (5 minutes), sparkled with a pinch of salt.
+Steam the tops (5 minutes), sprinkled with a pinch of salt.
 Finally, slice them in 1/2 inches.

 Beat eggs in a bowl, add a pinch of salt and pepper.
 Add one tablespoon of ricotta and mix well.